Anonine VPN Can Unblock Netflix US and Guarantee Secure Browsing

 At just $6.99/month, anyone with a short term requirement can get a subscription to this service without much of a commitment or thinking.

 The next best plan is the Yearly Deal in which you get 12 months of subscription at just $47.88 billed once.
-This puts the monthly cost of this plan at $3.99, which might appear a bit expensive to you if you compare it to other long term plans offered by major providers.
+This puts the monthly cost of this plan at $3.99, which is expensive if you compare it to other long term plans offered by major providers.

 But do notice here that since this plan is limited to just a year’s worth of subscription, you wouldn’t be paying much in the overall bill as compared to the price you have to pay for a plan that has lower per month cost but requires you to subscribe to much longer periods.

-You can pay for the aforementioned pricing plans of Anonine VPN through the following payment methods:
+You can pay for the pricing plans of Anonine VPN through the following payment methods:

 - Credit/Debit Card